-Manor Way, Ivybridge, Devon PL21 9BG 01752 893182 www.manor.devon.sch.uk admin@manor.devon.sch.uk
+Manor Way, Ivybridge, Devon PL21 9BG 01752 893182

+www.manor.devon.sch.uk admin@manor.devon.sch.uk

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.